dbarentine/udi-totalconnect-poly/README.md

 * total-connect-client python library

 ## Installation
-* Clone into your polyglot/home/nodeservers directory.
+* Clone into your polyglot nodeservers directory.
 * Run install.sh to install dependencies
 * Update the user/password in the configuration and restart the node server